The Rosie

 Id learned to sleep through.
 A door closed with a thud, the hum of the

-refrigerator, their chatter that often escalated to anger shouts.
-I woke in a
+refrigerator, their chatter that often escalated to angry shouts.
+With the

 Three times, four.